 At Mercer, Walden was a global keynote speaker for events including the Internet Marketing Association, QSP in Portugal, IMPACT16, and HRTech.
 Walden launched the Innovation Lab at Mercer and architected a new brand positioning for the organization.
 Her work led to many awards and recognition for both her personally and the Company in the areas of the Future of Work, Health and Wellness, Diversity and Inclusion and FinTech.
 Walden was featured at the World Economic Forum at Davos in 2018.

 In 2019 Walden left Mercer and joined DailyPay as the first C-suite female executive outside of the founding team.

 A recognized “Women in Business” and an entrepreneur, she has authored multiple books and launched five companies.
-Most recently, she was named Transformational CMO of the Year by the CMO Club.
-She also serves on the board of Marketing/EDGE
+Most recently, she was named Marketer of the Year by the IAOTP.
+She also served on the board of Marketing/EDGE